GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 In this guide we assume that you are familiar with editing directly on GitHub (or locally in your machine and then pushing to GitHub).
 In any case, we thought it better to just add a few notes on this subject, especially since there are some aspects that might give you trouble if you are not careful.

+We recommend always editing on GitHub, except when you have to add an image.

 <br/>

 ##### Waiting for the Scripts to Run